top of page

 • Connect with fellow trainees and other EMDR therapists.
 Encouraging texts, chats over lunch with local colleagues, and informal consultation groups can provide valuable support.

 • During training, keep your evening plans simple.
 Make this time about your growth; for which self-care is a necessary ingredient!
+Do your best to minimize stressors.
+Take the day after training off work if possible.
 Create a training cocoon of sorts!

 • Consider completing a portion of your 10 consultation hours individually.
 Though this is a more expensive option than group, it’s well worth it.
 You’ve already invested in the training; consultation is where EMDR will come alive in your clinical practice.

-• Set aside time post-Part I to read Shapiro's text.
+• Set aside time post-training to read Shapiro's text.
 It is a treasure trove of information.
 It will answer many of your questions.
 Learn standard protocol well before you venture into specialty protocols.

 • Remember, you came into EMDR therapy training with a clinical degree, knowledge, and experience.
 All the things you know about being a good therapist still apply!
 Over time you will merge the technical aspects of EMDR with who you are as a therapist; this is the art of EMDR therapy.